Oceania Ecosystem Services Forum 2019

 - Side Events: provide an opportunity for member based organisations to hold meetings, or experts to hold discussions on high-level topics.

-- Practical Field Trips: half day field trips will be focused on the practical application of ecosystem services.
+- Practical Field Trip: the full day field trip will be focused on the practical application of ecosystem services.

 If you have any questions or would like to volunteer to OESF 2019 please contact the OESF 2019 Organising Committee (Richard Yao, Sandra Velarde, Tim Payn, Simone Maynard): email@example.com